drewww/breach/docs/plan.md

 1. An ImageState class that takes a base image.
 Add a shared(?) keyboard map for navigation.
 (This is for title screen, victory, death, instructions, etc.)
 2. The PlayState which is heavily custom.
 Eventually there will probably also be MenuScenes and LoadoutScene or ShopScene or whatever.

+# Interface

+What do I want out of this?
+1. Encapsulation
+1. Coordinate safety + independence, so I can choose where it goes

+What does it need?
+ * Access to level
+ * Access to a display

+How do animations work?
+Like responding to events.
+Let's say you press 'i' and inventory needs to come up.

+Well one answer is it's always "up" but just not given access to display.
+But that's not a complete answer, lots of stuff will change state of something.
+If it only changes state of the WORLD then auto-updating via level is great.
+But there will be UI things.
+At some point we do a full other state like the inventory example.

+So it's not a display subclass.
+Now how does drawing work?
+Could I abuse camera?
+Set the camera, start the camera, draw a bunch, stop the camera?
+But I'm using a camera that gets me screen coordinates?

+What do I call this?
+Frame or Panel

+Is it a subclass of anything?
+Just Object I think.

+Then when it's draw time, is there something in OverlayDisplayState that we leverage?
+We could track panels there.

 # Systems

 What other environmental effects are interesting?
 Electrical linkage between doors / terminals / turrets / ???

+ - power conduits that the player struggles to damage but enemy weapon types damage easily?
+ - or maybe it's like it takes two shots from two different damage types; to break the "armor" and then disrupt it
+ - basically require certain things to be powered and make the power lines visible somehow
+ - power lines could be in the floor??

 ## Smoke